ananyasathyanarayana/melting-curves-testing-ananya/Exercise_1_Intro_Melting_Curves.md

 **Reality:**
 Short DNA usually has one melting transition.
 Longer DNA may have multiple melting domains and therefore multiple melting peaks.

 ---

-**First-Derivative Melting Curves (–dF/dT)**
-The derivative curve plots how rapidly DNA is melting at each temperature.
-**Short DNA:** one sharp peak (one melting domain) **Long DNA:** two or more peaks (multiple melting domains) Derivative curves make it easier to visually identify Tm and melting transitions.

----

-**Additional Factors That Influence Melting Curves**

-Besides GC content and sequence length, several conditions can shift melting behavior:

-Salt concentration: Higher Na⁺ or Mg²⁺ stabilizes dsDNA, increasing Tm.
-Buffer components: Additives like DMSO or formamide lower Tm by weakening base pairing.
-Sequence complexity: Repeats or homopolymer regions melt less uniformly.
-Mismatches: Even a single mismatch can reduce Tm and change curve shape.
-These factors help explain why melting curves in real experiments may differ slightly from ideal simulated curves.

----